trungdinhtran/MyStore_Udacity/README.md

 # MyStore Project Overview

-MyStore is Angular application that allows users to view a list of available products to purchase, add them to a shopping cart, and ultimately complete the checkout process.
+MyStore a full single-page ecommerce application with Angular that allows users to view a list of available products to purchase, add them to a shopping cart, and ultimately complete the checkout process.

-## Getting Started

-To use these files, simply merge the folders into the root directory of your scaffolded Angular application.

-## Project Instructions
+## Key features and functionalities

+* View list of product
+* Details page for a product shows a photo of the product, the name, the price, and the description.
+* Add product to cart
+* Shows a total cost for all products in the cart
+* Input forms are validated
+* Feedback is given to the user when the cart is modified

 #### Project introduction: MyStore